DanB1998/StockMarket/README.md

 ![Lighthouse After](assets/images/indexafter.png)

-I was able to significantly increade my websites usability as shown by the increas in scores given by lighthouse.
+I was able to significantly increade my websites usability as shown by the increase in scores given by lighthouse.

 ## User Stories Testing